- Lianne G Singer, MD, FRCPC

 Heart-lung transplantation is the procedure of choice for selected patients with concomitant end-stage heart failure and end-stage lung disease.
 Combined heart and lung transplantation is limited to patients in whom it offers the only surgical option for their end-stage cardiac and pulmonary disease.
 The procedure of choice for pulmonary parenchymal and vascular diseases in the absence of left heart dysfunction is single or double lung transplantation.
 (See 'Indications' below and "Lung transplantation: General guidelines for recipient selection".)

 The first heart-lung transplantation was performed in 1981 in a patient with pulmonary arterial hypertension .
 The indications for the procedure were subsequently expanded to include patients with severe parenchymal lung disease and congenital heart disease complicated by Eisenmenger syndrome.
-(See "Medical management of Eisenmenger syndrome", section on 'Transplantation'.)
+(See "Management of Eisenmenger syndrome", section on 'Transplantation'.)

 Indications, prognosis, and management of isolated heart transplantation and isolated lung transplantation are discussed separately.
 (See "Indications and contraindications for cardiac transplantation in adults" and "Prognosis after cardiac transplantation" and "Lung transplantation: An overview".)